KR32/streamlit-news-app/README.md

 `streamlit run newsapi.py`

-Don't forget Add your API_KEY in those files before starting the application.
+Don't forget to add your API_KEY in those files before starting the application.